Chyavana – Sage Who Helped the Ashwinis

 The Encounter with Sukanya

 Sukanya, the daughter of the local king, was playing in the forest near the anthill where Chyavana meditated.
 She noticed two glowing embers within the anthill and, out of curiosity, poked them with a stick.
-These “lighted embers” were actually the sage’s eyes, and the innocent action rendered him blind.
-When the king discovered his daughter’s unintentional crime, he sought to make reparations.
-As a result, Sukanya was given in marriage to the old, blind sage and kept him company, honoring her duty as a devoted wife.
+You can read more about Sukanya and Chyavana’s full story to explore the deeper narrative behind their union and transformation.

 Despite the great disparity in their ages and his blindness, Chyavana and Sukanya were content together.
 Their unique relationship symbolized the ideals of loyalty and acceptance in Hindu tradition.